-The survey consisted of 32 closed-ended questions and statements regarding research involvement.
-Of these, 27 could be answered with provided multiple choice options or a 5-point Likert agreeability scale.
+The survey consisted of 32 close-ended questions and statements regarding research involvement.
+Of these, 27 could be answered with provided multiple choice options or a five-point Likert agreeability scale.
 The rest required response with a free-written numerical value or short phrase.
-The first half of the questions assessed prior research experience, current research habits, and plans for future practice.
-The latter half assessed motives for participation in research, beliefs about its importance, and residents' impressions of their program's support.
-The survey concluded with one free-form open-ended question inviting the trainees to share their thoughts on how best to increase resident involvement in research.
+The first half of the questions assessed prior research experience, current research habits, and plans for future practice; the latter half assessed motives for participation in research, beliefs about its importance, and residents' impressions of their program's support.
+The survey concluded with one freeform open-ended question inviting the trainees to share their thoughts on how best to increase resident involvement in research.
 Questionnaire development resulted from an initial experience with a previous survey construction for similar attitudes for medical students.
-Students and educators involved in both under-graduate and post-graduate programs were asked to assess and modify the survey for clarity and was originally modified after a trial questionnaire exploring other intrinsic CanMEDS roles in 2009.
-In this present study we were able to compare and contrast some of the responses to those from the unpublished pilot survey in 2009 in an effort to assess stability of the responses over time.
+Students and educators involved in both undergraduate and postgraduate programs were asked to assess and modify the survey for clarity and was originally modified after a trial questionnaire exploring other intrinsic CanMEDS roles in 2009.
+In this present study, we were able to compare and contrast some of the responses to those from the unpublished pilot survey in 2009 in an effort to assess stability of the responses over time.

 Data was analyzed using descriptive statistics.
-Frequencies were tabulated and means with standard deviations used as appropriate to describe responses on the Likert scale.
+Frequencies were tabulated and means with standard deviations used, as appropriate, to describe responses on the Likert scale.
 In cases where a participant responded with a range rather than a single value, the midpoint was used for analysis.
-That is, if a participant claimed to spend 2-4 hours on research per week, 3 hours was used in the analysis.
-For the purposes of reporting on questions using the 5-point Likert scale, the agreement responses 4 and 5 were grouped together, as were the disagreement responses 1 and 2, unless otherwise stated.
-All other quantitative statistics utilized the full 5-point Likert scale.
+That is, if a participant claimed to spend 2-4 hours on research per week, three hours was used in the analysis.
+For the purposes of reporting on questions using the five-point Likert scale, the agreement responses 4 and 5 were grouped together, as were the disagreement responses 1 and 2, unless otherwise stated.
+All other quantitative statistics used the full five-point Likert scale.